chipsalliance/Caliptra/doc/Caliptra.md

 ## Mailbox

-The Caliptra Mailbox is a 128KB buffer used for exchanging data between the SoC and the Caliptra microcontroller (uC).
+The Caliptra Mailbox is a 128 KiB buffer used for exchanging data between the SoC and the Caliptra microcontroller (uC).

 SoC side will communicate with the mailbox over an APB interface.
 This allows the SoC to identify the device using the interface to ensure that the mailbox, control registers, and fuses are read or written only by the appropriate device.